 Studies have documented that customer loyalty can pay huge dividends.
 One of these dividends is that companies spend fewer resources in keeping loyal customers.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.

 Profits are another area bolstered by customer loyalty.
-Bain and Company, working with Earl Sasser of Harvard Business School, found that increasing customer retention rates by 5% increases profits by 25% to 95%.
-The study also noted that loyal customers tend to purchase more and also frequently refer new customers to a supplier, “providing another rich source of profits.”
+Bain & Company, working with Earl Sasser of Harvard Business School, found that increasing the customer retention rate by 5 percent increases profits by 25 percent to 95 percent.
+The study also noted that loyal customers tend to purchase more and frequently refer new customers to a supplier, offering another profit source.

-Business transparency is a game-changer that can lead to business success.
+Business transparency is a game changer that can lead to business success.
 Companies that practice transparency build strong, positive relationships that increase long-term customer loyalty.
 Additionally, businesses that strive to be open and honest with customers set themselves apart and generate ROI in the form of profits and long-term sustainability.
-KPMG called customer loyalty “the gift that keeps on giving.”
-Companies that consistently practice transparency enjoy the benefits of this gift year after year.